Thora Silverthorne: Participation in the Spanish Civil War

-In October 1934, Silverthorne left Oxford and completed her medical training in London, and by 1936 she had taken her first post at the Hammersmith Hospital where she met founding member of the Spanish Medical Aid Committee (SMAC), Dr Charles Wortham Brook.
-That same year she joined SMAC, a decision which she described as 'the prime and best and most important decision I've made in my life'.
+In October 1934, Silverthorne left Oxford and completed her medical training in London.
+By 1936 she had taken her first post, at the Hammersmith Hospital where she met founding member of the Spanish Medical Aid Committee (SMAC), Dr Charles Wortham Brook.
+That same year she joined SMAC, a decision which she described as "the prime and best and most important decision I've made in my life".
 In October 1936, she travelled to Spain alongside photographer Alec Wainman as part of the British Medical Unit, the first-ever foreign medical unit from any country to travel to Spain and serve the Spanish republican government.

 After arriving in Spain, she was involved in the creation of the first British hospital in Spain during the Spanish Civil War, established near Grañén.
-She was later elected the chief nurse and matron of this same hospital.
-British International Brigadier Michael Livesey died of his injuries while in Silverthorne's arms, a memory which haunted her for the rest of her life.
-During her time in Spain, she met Kenneth Sinclair-Loutit, whom she would marry during the war in 1937.
-Silverthorne worked closely alongside Doctor Archie Cochrane, who praised her for her professional expertise in medicine.

-After SIlverthorne's death in 1999, declassified British archives showed that she was being closely monitored by British government spies, who had intercepted her mail and monitored her telephone.
+She was later elected the chief nurse and matron of this hospital.
+British International Brigadier Michael Livesey died of his injuries while in Silverthorne's arms, a memory which haunted her the rest of her life.
+During her time in Spain, she met Kenneth Sinclair-Loutit, whom she married in 1937.
+She worked closely with Dr. Archie Cochrane, who praised her for her professional expertise in medicine.
+After Silverthorne's death in 1999, declassified British archives showed that throughout her Spanish Civil War service, she was being closely monitored by British government spies, who had intercepted her mail and monitored her telephone.

 Later and professional life

 She returned to Britain in September 1937, where she lived in a flat in 12 Great Ormond Street in London.
 According to historian Liz Woolley, Silverthorne "went on to have a distinguished career which changed the nursing profession to a remarkable degree", and also became the sub-editor for Nursing Illustrated.
 Deeply influenced by her experiences in Spain, she made it her "life work" to improve the pay, conditions and professional standing of British nurses.

-With the help of communist nurses, she and activist Nancy Blackburn co-founded the National Nurses Association, the first trade union that represented ordinary rank and file nurses.
-This nurses union gained significant attention from the British press, which it used to highlight the poor pay and working conditions of British nurses.
-In response to her socialist beliefs and the radical politics of the National Nurses Association, the Royal College of Nursing attacked Silverthorne for allegedly "not being a registered nurse" and by also claiming that she was "paid by Moscow".
+With the help of communist nurses, she and activist Nancy Blackburn co-founded the National Nurses Association, the first trade union that represented ordinary rank-and-file nurses.
+This nurses union gained significant attention from the British press, which it used to highlight the poor pay and working conditions for nurses.
+In response to her socialist beliefs and the radical politics of the National Nurses Association, the Royal College of Nursing attacked Silverthorne for allegedly "not being a registered nurse", and also claimed she was being "paid by Moscow".
 Silverthorne became the Organising Secretary of the Socialist Medical Association (SMA) in July 1942, making her their first employee.
-As the Secretary of the SMA, she led a delegation that met Clement Attlee to discuss the establishment of the National Health Service.
+As the Secretary of the SMA, she led a delegation that met Clement Attlee to give proposals for setting up a National Health Service.
 She was a full-time union official of the Civil Service Clerical Association until she retired in 1970.

-Silverthorne was chosen to greet Pablo Picasso during a visit to the UK.